Jherscu/TicTacToe/README.md

     - Implement navigation to test fragments/animations including start and end game buttons and navhostfragment code in MainActivity [X - 2/8/22]

-    - Add Live Arg Bundles to pass player names to navigation
+    - Add Live Arg Bundles to pass player names to navigation [X - 2/13/22]

     - Tests / Skeletal outline of functions